Table of Contents

-Here are nine actionable takeaways and valuable advice from two experts in sales coaching, Bryan Neale, founder of Blind Zebra, and Ariel Hitron, CEO of Second Nature.
-They shared their experience and observations in a recent webinar.
+Here are nine actionable sales training tips and valuable advice from two experts in sales training, Bryan Neale, founder of Blind Zebra, and Ariel Hitron, CEO of Second Nature.
+They shared their experience and observations in the recent webinar how to supercharge your sales coacing.

-There’s a lot to say about building this kind of program, but in a nutshell, structured sales coaching requires you to:
+There’s a lot to say about building this kind of program, but in a nutshell, structured sales training requires you to:

-Typically, sales leaders want to hit all their sales targets simultaneously, which is great for motivation but challenging for building sales coaching programs.
+Typically, sales leaders want to hit all their sales targets simultaneously, which is great for motivation but challenging for building sales training programs.
 You can’t coach for every goal.

 We’ll cover delivering at scale, and measure and repeat, in points 3 and 9 below.